-Yoga for period pain: 7 poses to 'ohmmm' your cramps away
+Yoga for period pain: 7 poses to ease your cramps

 It’s too easy to curl up in a ball on the sofa and reach for the painkillers when you have those killer cramps.
 But actually, a little movement can stimulate blood flow and really help ease the pain.
 Some gentle yoga is great for when you have a painful period.
 It releases endorphins which can act as your body’s natural painkillers, and the action of compressing and stretching certain areas around your uterus will help relax the muscles which are cramping.
 And you don’t even have to go full yogi with your lycra leggings and incense burner (although feel free to!), our top poses can be done in your most comfortable PJs, all from your bedroom floor.
 Prepare the chocolate for after too.
 Now that’s the kind of yoga we like.